GaoyangLuo/CompRanking/README.md

 ---

-**Step 3:** Generate a risk score and corresponding valuse of each sample.
+**🧮 Step 3:** Generate a risk score and corresponding valuse of each sample.
 In this step, you can acquire various parameters such as how many ARGs-carried contigs or phage- or plasmids-related contigs in your samples.
 Please run the command line below:
 ```sh
 python ./compranking/baseInfoExtra_nContigs.py -i <input_dir> -p <project_name_prefix>
 ```